Accenture/accenture.github.io/_drafts/hl_fabric_meets_kubernetes.md

 While searching for an orchestrating mechanism for jobs, I’ve found Argo.

 It’s a nice Kubernetes native workflow engine capable of running tasks sequentially or in parallel and also allows hierarchical grouping of tasks.
-It does this by defining its own resource type, *Workflow*{: style="color: blue"}, thanks to Kubernetes’ extension mechanism
+It does this by defining its own resource type *Workflow*{: style="color: blue"}, thanks to Kubernetes’ extension mechanism.

 It also provides a retry mechanism for failed tasks (yes these tasks temporarily fail every now and then and retrying them in Bash scripts is one of the things that makes those scripts a lot complicated).
 So, again by leveraging Helm’s template engine capabilities, iterating over channels, chaincodes, organizations and peers, we create a workflow and execute it through Argo.